Johann Georg Hasler (politician, born 1895)

-Johann Georg Hasler (7 January 1895 – 16 May 1976) was a politician from Liechtenstein who served in the Landtag of Liechtenstein from 1949 to 1953, and again from 1957 to 1958.
-He also served as a government councillor from 1941 to 1945 and as the mayor of Eschen from 1951 to 1963.
+Johann Georg Hasler (7 January 1895 – 16 May 1976) was a politician from Liechtenstein who served as a government councillor from 1941 to 1945.
+A member of the Patriotic Union (VU), he later served in the Landtag of Liechtenstein from 1949 to 1953 and again from 1957 to 1958, and was also the mayor of Eschen from 1951 to 1963.

 Life

-Hasler was born 7 January 1895 in Eschen as the son of Franz Josef Hasler and Josepha Ritter as one of nine children.
+Hasler was born 7 January 1895 in Eschen as the son of Franz Josef Hasler and Josepha (née) Ritter as one of nine children.
 He worked as a carpenter, and later as a farmer.
 He was an initiator of the Christian-Social People's Party's popular initiative for the introduction of proportional representation.
 However, it was rejected it was rejected in the subsequent referendum in 1930.

-In 1939 Hasler was elected as a deputy member of the Landtag of Liechtenstein as member of the Patriotic Union as part of the unified list between the part and the Progressive Citizens' Party for the formation of a coalition government, where he served until 1945.
-He was a deputy government councillor from 1939, when he succeeded Arnold Hoop as a full government councillor in the Third Josef Hoop cabinet on 13 August 1941 following his death in December 1940.
-He also served in the Fourth Josef Hoop cabinet until its dissolution in 1945.
+In the 1939 elections, Hasler was elected as a deputy member of the Landtag of Liechtenstein as member of the Patriotic Union (VU) as part of the unified list between the part and the Progressive Citizens' Party for the formation of a coalition government, where he served until 1945.
+He was a deputy government councillor from 1939, and then he succeeded Arnold Hoop as a government councillor in August 1941, where he served under the government of Josef Hoop until 1945.